 That’s quite a discrepancy, isn’t it?
 Based on these figures, we can break down cost per lead (CPL).

 In a mid-market (Portland, Pittsburgh, Nashville, etc.), $1,100 for 19 spots is roughly $58 per spot.
 And, since there are 4 weeks in a month, you’ll pay $4,400 per month.

 Let’s say you own a pizza restaurant.
 If 50 people call after hearing your radio ad in a given month, your CPL is $88.
 Is your average order $88?

-With Valpak direct mail, your cost is 2-3 cents per household.
+With Valpak direct mail, your cost can be as little as pennies per household.
 For pizza restaurants, we recommend you mail 30,000 targeted homes around your location.
-That equals $900 (on the high end) per month – $3,500 less than a month of radio advertising.
+At 3 cents per household, that equals $900 per month – $3,500 less than a month of radio advertising.